williamthorsen/git-recon/README.md

-# GitRecon
+# Git Recon

 [![Latest Version](https://img.shields.io/badge/version-0.11.0-blue.svg)](https://github.com/williamthorsen/git-recon/releases)
 [![License: ISC](https://img.shields.io/badge/License-ISC-yellow.svg)](https://opensource.org/licenses/ISC)

 ## 📖 Overview

-GitRecon is a set of custom aliases useful for working with recent Git branches, bundled into a single configuration file that can be referenced in your Git config.
+Git Recon is a set of custom aliases useful for working with recent Git branches, bundled into a single configuration file that can be referenced in your Git config.

-GitRecon provides a simple way to
+Git Recon aliases provide a simple way to

 - list recent branches with tracking information
 - check out a branch by number